Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 </div>

 When you learn this aura, select a damage type.
 When you trigger this aura, make a Focus attack against all enemies within range.
-Damage dealt by this power is twice as effective against absorption and the Block reaction.
+If you hit, deal 1d4 + Presence damage of the chosen type.
+Damage dealt by this power is twice as effective against absorption.

 ## Aura of Strength